 Kindergarten Admissions: All students requesting admission to St. Gregory Catholic School's Kindergarten program must be five years of age by midnight of August 31st.
 No exceptions are granted to the kindergarten age entrance requirement.
 (Refer to D.P.
 4.01).
-Each student will successfully complete the Gesell Screening Instrument, before admission is granted.
-There is a fee of \$35.00 per child when the appointment for screening is made.
-This fee is payable before the instrument is administered.
+Each student must successfully complete the Gesell Screening Instrument, before admission is granted.
+There is a fee of \$35.00 per child for the screening and this fee is payable before the instrument is administered.
+The administrator of the assessment, in communication with administration, may recommend the "gift of time", allowing the student to be fully developmentally prepared to begin kindergarten.